norcams/iaas/docs/team/operations/images.rst

 -------------

 Through the profile class *application/builder* Puppet creates cron specifications and build scripts.
-The cron entries is set up to run once a week (once per distribtion offered) on the `builder` nodes.
+The cron entries are set up to run once a week (once per distribtion offered) on the `builder` nodes.
 The end result (NREC adapted images) are found on the nodes ready to download if required.
 On the `proxy` nodes there should be a monthly cron job uploading the latest images